Scoped Tokens

 Examples:

-# Read any key in production/openai/*
+# Read any key in production/gemini/*

 # Read a specific single key